 There are a handful of camps and lodges in this list that embody the essence of safari.
 Wolwedans is classic and timeless.

 After eating our way around Africa it’s official, Tongabezi Lodge has the best food in all of Africa.
-Aside from a wonderful chef, the lodge, which is located in Zambia near Livingstone is the probably the most luxurious lodge on the Zambezi River.
+Aside from a wonderful chef, the lodge, which is located in Zambia near Livingstone is probably the most luxurious lodge on the Zambezi River.
 It’s also arguably one of the best lodges in all of Africa.

-Rooms here are all unique and they include a number of stunning “houses” that you can book your for your stay.
+Rooms here are all unique and they include a number of stunning “houses” that you can book for your stay.
 Each villa has large balconies to enjoy the Zambezi.
-While, a personal valet is sure to make sure your comfortable at all times.
+While a personal valet is sure to make sure your comfortable at all times.

-The lodge is highly involved in the community and run their own school called the Tongabezi Trust School and now teach over 200 kids from rural Zambian villages including all the employee’s children.
+The lodge is highly involved in the community and runs their own school called the Tongabezi Trust School and now teach over 200 kids from rural Zambian villages including all the employee’s children.

 It shouldn’t be much of a surprise that Tongabezi has been named one of the “100 Best Hotels In The World.”